tobi1craft/tobi1craft/README.md

 - 👋 Hi, I’m @tobi1craft
-- 👀 I’m interested in coding for Minecraft
+- 👀 I’m interested in coding and playing Games like Valorant and Minecraft
-- 🌱 I’m currently learning a bit more java
+- 🌱 Java, Javascript, Python
 - 📫 How to reach me tobi1craft.mc@gmail.com

 <!---